Web Ref: 3295

 11.

-• Ground Floor: Living room (A/C, Sat TV, DVD, WiFi).
-Kitchen/diner (oven, microwave, dishwasher).
+• Ground Floor: Open plan room with living area (A/C, Smart TV, WiFi) and kitchen/diner (oven, microwave, dishwasher).
 Bathroom.
 Central heating.

-• Lower Level: (accessed externally from the side lane) Living/dining room (A/C, Sat TV, DVD, WiFi).
-Kitchen (oven).
+• Lower Level: (accessed externally from the side lane) Living/dining room with kitchenette (A/C, Sat TV, oven, microwave, WiFi).
 Twin bedroom.
 Shower room (washing machine).

 • Outside: Covered entrance/dining terrace (baladur).
 Games/exercise room (multi-gym, x-trainer, table football).
 Kažun with in-built barbecue, dining table, sink.
 Open and shaded terraces.
 Lawn.
 Private parking.